In-ice Radio Signatures of Cosmic Ray Particle Cascades: General characteristics of the emission

 \subsection{FAERIE simulations}

 ~ While commonly used Monte-Carlo codes such as ZHAireS~\cite{ZHS2012APh....35..325A} and CoREAS~\cite{COREAS2013AIPC.1535..128H} can simulate the in-air component of cosmic ray radio emission and propagate it down to the Earth's surface, these tools cannot currently propagate the emission below the ice nor generate the in-ice component, as the rapid variation of the ice density with depth bends the emission and requires to implement ray tracing.
-On the other hand, FAERIE~\cite{FAERIE2024PhRvD.110b3010D} is a recently developed numerical tool, that combines the CoREAS and GEANT4 Monte-Carlo codes, coupled to the endpoint formalism~\cite{endpointPhysRevE.84.056602} and a ray tracing algorithm, to simulate both the in-air and the in-ice radio emission from cosmic ray particle cascades, as seen by deep in-ice observers~\cite{FAERIE_ARENA2024arXiv240902185C, Chiche:2025yy}.
+To simulate radio emission in such a complex medium, recent developments aim, for example, to couple the CORSIKA8 framework with the Eisvogel simulation tool~\cite{Corsika8:2025LT,Windischhofer:2023Jn} On the other hand, FAERIE~\cite{FAERIE2024PhRvD.110b3010D} is a recently developed numerical tool, that combines the CORSIKA~\cite{Corsika1998cmcc.book.....H} and GEANT4~\cite{GEANT42016NIMPA.835..186A} Monte-Carlo codes, coupled to the endpoint formalism~\cite{endpointPhysRevE.84.056602} and a ray tracing algorithm, to simulate both the in-air and the in-ice radio emission from cosmic ray particle cascades, as seen by deep in-ice observers~\cite{FAERIE_ARENA2024arXiv240902185C, Chiche:2025yy}.
 In this work, we use the FAERIE framework to investigate in-ice radio signatures of cosmic ray particle showers and perform the first characterization of their emission in a dense inhomogeneous medium.